 The following outlines the general processing of all Transfer students to the University of West Florida.
-These procedures are encompassed in UWF Regulation 3.032, approved by the University of West Florida Board of Trustees in June 2012.
-Until this approval, transfer student admission practices had been contained within the FTIC admission protocol.
-In June 2012, these procedures were developed into their own regulation.
+These procedures are encompassed in UWF Regulation 3.032.

-The minimum admission requirements expected of transfer students are established by and are set forth in BOG Regulation 6.004.
-Satisfaction of the BOG minimum requirements does not automatically guarantee admission to the University of West Florida.
-The BOG regulation requires the transfer applicant to:
+The minimum admission requirements expected of transfer students are established and are set forth in BOG Regulation 6.004.
+Satisfaction of the BOG minimum requirements, as outlined below, does not automatically guarantee admission to the University of West Florida:

 The admission of transfer students to UWF shall be in accordance with the University’s mission and goals and shall comply with any enrollment limitations established by the BOG or the University.

 - In addition to the requirements for admission set forth in Transfer Student Admission above, applicants seeking admission to limited access programs must meet specific departmental requirements as published in the Undergraduate Catalog.
 Applicants to a limited-access program will receive a decision for general admission to UWF from the Office of Undergraduate Admission and will receive a separate decision for admission to the limited access program from the department.

 - The admissions criteria and procedures for limited access programs at UWF provide equal access to AA degree holders from Florida College System institutions, AA degree transfers from other Florida State University System institutions, and UWF students of equivalent status.